dbossap/dbos-performance/proposal.md

 ### Debugging is independent of postgrsql cluster availabilty

 All the logs generated out of service will be pushed to ELK stack so that user can access these logs incase of any failure.
-So debugging is independent of service instance's availability.
+So debugging is independent of service instance availability.
 Refer below figure

 [![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/kibana.png?raw=true)](https://nodesource.com/products/nsolid)